Mostly Sunny with a High Near 32 | SweetwaterNOW

 Today

-Partly sunny, with a high near 34.
-Breezy, with a west wind 10 to 15 mph increasing to 16 to 21 mph in the afternoon.
-Winds could gust as high as 31 mph.
+Mostly sunny, with a high near 32.
+Breezy, with a west southwest wind 10 to 16 mph, with gusts as high as 22 mph.

 Tonight